jaehyuk-choi/momentumApp/README.md

 This file is a Toy project that uses Javascipt, HTML and CSS with openweather API.

-This project pops up the html page that has boxes you can write your name, TODO lists.
+This project pops up the html page that has boxes you can write your name and TODO lists for the day.
-Once you finished one of your TODO list element you can delete that line even in the local storage.
+Once you finished one of your TODO list element, you can delete that line even in the local storage.

 The background picture and the famous quotes from the elders will randomly shows up on the page.
 By using openweather API, and geolocation users can find out where they are and the weather of the local place at the same time.